Linearly-constrained nonsmooth optimization for training autoencoders: Introduction

 A broad class of methods, based on stochastic gradient descent (SGD), are proposed to solve~\eqref{eq:dnn}, such as the vanilla SGD~\cite{cramir1946mathematical}, the Adadelta~\cite{zeiler2012adadelta}, and the Adam~\cite{kingma2014adam}.} In SGD methods, the gradient of the objective function is calculated by {the chain rule}, which is {applicable to} smooth activation functions, such as sigmoid, hyperbolic, and softmax functions~\cite{goodfellow2016deep}. {However if a nonsmooth activation function is used, such as the rectified linear unit (ReLU) or the leaky ReLU~\cite{maas2013rectifier}, the subgradient of the objective function in~\eqref{eq:dnn} is difficult to calculate.
 At least the chain rule is no longer useful (see~\cite[Theorem 10.6]{clarke1990optimization}).
-As shown by recent studies, such nonsmooth activation functions have some advantages over the aforementioned smooth ones~\cite{glorot2011deep,jarrett2009best}.
-In particular, the ReLU has been widely used since 2010~\cite{agarap2018deep,dahl2013improving,nair2010rectified, sun2019optimization}.
+As shown by recent studies, such nonsmooth activation functions have some advantages over the aforementioned smooth ones{, as they can pursue the sparsity of the network~\cite{glorot2011deep}.
+The readers may refer to Glorot et al. \cite{glorot2011deep} and Jarrett et al. \cite{jarrett2009best} for the numerical comparisons between the DNN with smooth activation functions and those with nonsmooth ones.
+Due to excellent numerical behavior, the ReLU activation function} has been widely used since 2010~\cite{agarap2018deep,dahl2013improving,nair2010rectified, sun2019optimization,xu2021artificial}.
 In practice, the SGD based approaches are still used to tackle the problem with nonsmooth activation functions.
-The exactness in calculating the subgradient of a nonsmooth function is usually neglected in SGD methods.
-Subgradients in a neighborhood are often used to approximate the one at a nonsmooth point.
+The exactness in calculating the subgradient of a nonsmooth function is usually neglected in SGD methods. { Gradients} in a neighborhood are often used to approximate the one at a nonsmooth point.
 Certainly, such approximation may cause theoretical and numerical troubles in some cases.
 Hence, it is worthwhile to develop algorithms for solving problem~\eqref{eq:dnn} with nonsmooth activation functions and deal with the nonsmoothness appropriately. }

 In \cite{carreira2014distributed}, Carreira-Perpi\~n\'an and Wang {reformulate} problem (\ref{eq:dnn}) as the following constrained optimization problem {with $u_{n,0}=x_n$ for all $n=1,2,\ldots,N$,}

 and propose a method of auxiliary coordinates to solve (\ref{eq:dnn2}).
 Moreover, an alternating direction method of multipliers (ADMM)~\cite{taylor2016training} and a block coordinate descent method (BCD)~\cite{lau2018proximal} are proposed to solve the constrained model and its $l_2$-norm penalty problem, respectively.
 However, these methods are less efficient than SGD based approaches, and lack of theoretical guarantee {(see~\cite{zeng2019global})}.